Newsgathering using social media

 Social newsgathering basics start with user-generated content (UGC).
 That’s videos, photos and text posts written or filmed by members of the public.
 They might be uploaded to social media platforms, shared on messaging apps or sometimes sent directly to journalists.

 When a journalist reporting on an incident first discovers photos while searching social media, those images are not yet ready for reporting.
 We all know that not everything we see on the internet is what it appears to be.
 We might find images posted on social media that claim to be from one incident, but are actually from another.
 This is sometimes because of the rumor effect — someone unintentionally posts something inaccurate and then others share it.
-There are other times when content is posted deliberately to mislead or trick other users.
+Other times, people deliberately post content to mislead or trick other users.

-That is why verification is an essential principle of social newsgathering.
-Verification means you have to find some evidence to help prove that something is in fact what you think it is.
+Verification is an essential principle of social newsgathering.
+You have to find some evidence to help prove that something is in fact what you think it is.

 When dealing with UGC, you always want to ask yourself questions like: